UlinProject/snapmaker-original/README.md

 #### Octoprint
 <img src="./img/octoprint-usb.JPG" width="11%"></img>

-I have long been accustomed to the "clipper" and at the moment I wanted to keep the original brains, but at the same time have the ability to print and control the printer over the network, the simplest solution was to install an octoprint.
+I have long been accustomed to the "klipper" and at the moment I wanted to keep the original brains, but at the same time have the ability to print and control the printer over the network, the simplest solution was to install an octoprint.

 There are no special recommendations here, and some parameters may not suit you. (there may also be errors here)